-7 Things the Army Doesn't Teach You
+What the Army Doesn't Teach You

 The US Army will teach you everything you need to know to be the best soldier you can be.
 It will also teach you plenty of other things that will help you excel long after your discharge.
 In all, it’s a lot of stuff.
 Live by these lessons and you’ll have the edge for the rest of your life.

 Then there are other things, other important life lessons that get left behind.
-It’s hard to believe but, once your time is up, there will be regrets because nobody sat you down, got in your face and told you this stuff.
-A few years down the line, you’ll think “Why didn't anyone tell me?”
+It’s hard to believe, but once your time is up, there will be regrets because nobody sat you down, got in your face and told you this stuff.
+A few years down the line, you’ll think, “Why didn't anyone tell me?”

 But don’t worry, I’m here to tell you.
 You’ll pick up a few things in this article whether you’re just thinking of joining the military or in the service right now.

 You’ll see a lot of references to the US Army because that’s the only branch I served in.
 However, you’ll find that all of this applies to the other branches as well.
-If not, I’m sure someone will correct me in the Comment Section.
+If not, I’m sure someone will correct me in the comment section.

 Also, I’ll refer to the service member as “he.”
 This will keep things simple.
 But don’t forget, our military is made up of women and men who serve our country proudly.
 Thanks for understanding.

-What the Army does teach you
+What the Army Does Teach You

 First, here are a few examples of basic life lessons that the US Army does teach you.
 You'll sit in a class and someone will officially tell you.
 Or a fellow service member will tell you unofficially as an aside.
 Guess which ones are which!